sreachtools/GeoCalcLib/README.md

 to obtain minimal representations of both V and H-representations of polyhedra.

 ## Installation

-The geometric calculation library offers an interface to MATLAB for all its functionality.
-It requires the GMP library.
+### Requirements

+- MATLAB (Tested with R2018b, 2020a)
+- Requires `GMP` library and `gcc`, `make`, `m4`.
+    > :warning: MATLAB may complain that it found a version of `gcc` that is not in its list of supported compilers https://www.mathworks.com/support/requirements/supported-compilers.html.
+Ignoring this warning has not proved to be fatal yet!
+We were able to get MATLAB R2020a accept gcc-5.5 version as well.

 ### Linux/MacOS

 Your standard gcc should have GMP installed.
 Else, see the instructions in troubleshooting below.

-1. Download a zip file of this repository or clone this repository using `git clone https://github.com/sreachtools/GeoCalcLib`.
+1. Download a zip file of this repository **OR** clone this repository using `git clone https://github.com/sreachtools/GeoCalcLib`.
 1. Edit `User.make` file to include the path to MATLAB root folder.
-Note that `<FULL-PATH-TO-YOUR-MATLAB-INSTALLATION>` is the parent directory of MATLAB bin folder and does not end with a `/`.
+   - Note that `<FULL-PATH-TO-YOUR-MATLAB-INSTALLATION>` is the parent directory of MATLAB bin folder and does not end with a `/`.
    - See
       [https://www.mathworks.com/matlabcentral/answers/66570-what-is-the-default-installation-path-for-matlab-on-architecture-x#answer_78163](https://www.mathworks.com/matlabcentral/answers/66570-what-is-the-default-installation-path-for-matlab-on-architecture-x#answer_78163)
    for hints on how to identify your matlab root folder for your OS.
 1. Open MATLAB and run `mex -v setup` to make sure that it knows where `gcc` is.
-    1. MATLAB may complain that it found a version of `gcc` that is not in its list of supported compilers.
-Ignoring this warning has not proved to be fatal yet!
 1. Run `$make` on the command prompt in the `GeoCalcLib` folder.
 1. Add `/path/to/GeoCalcLib/mexfiles` to MATLAB path.
 If you want to use this